marcoonroad/Coro-Simple/README.md

 * **It's a list generator:** useful for list-comprehension-like stuff.
 * **It also is lazy:** delay the evaluation until you really need it.

+Some p6 programmers says that the gather / take itself is like a coroutine.
+In fact, the *gather* / *take* fits well in the definitions of Marlin’s doctoral thesis:

+> the values of data local to a coroutine persist between successive calls;

+> the execution of a coroutine is suspended as control leaves it, only to carry on where it left oﬀ
+> when control re-enters the coroutine at some later stage.

 Based on the stuff above, the *coro* / *yield* itself also has some features: